-The Applicant is a new Special Purpose Vehicle specifically established to construct, own and operate the Peterborough Solar Farm.
+The Applicant is a new Special Purpose Vehicle specifically established to construct, own and operate the Mannum Solar Farm.
 As such it does not have a 3-year financial track record.
+Tetris Energy will arrange the funding for the project.